 While toric varieties and their combinatorial description have been widely investigated, there is still a lot to find out about $T$-varieties of higher complexity, even in the case of complexity-1.
 Their geometric structure in general has been studied in~\cite{geometryofT}, but, in particular, there are not many non-trivial examples of p-divisors.
 Apart from the ones in~\cite{p-div_AH}, one may look at p-divisors coming from the spectrum of the Cox ring structure on a variety, see~\cite{p-div_AW}.
 An interesting general question is to find $T$-varieties such that their p-divisors are not too difficult to determine, but they do not come from a structure of a toric variety by downgrading the action.
 In particular, one may look for a complexity-1 $T$-variety such that the quotient is a curve of higher genus.
 Such examples could be later used to investigate the relation between the p-divisor description of a $T$-variety and its degenerations, see~\cite{p-div_AW}.
 Thus, p-divisors give a motivation for studying $T$-varieties of small complexity.

-A related problem is to, given a collection of varieties with a torus action, describe them in the language of $T$-varieties of \cite{p-div_AH}.
-The goal of this paper is to begin to carry this program for a class of algebraic varieties, called \emph{Kazhdan-Lusztig varieties}, defined by imposing certain determinantal conditions to matrices in $\CC^{n\times n}$, see Section~\ref{def_KL}.
-Such a variety, denoted $\KL_{v,w}$ depends on two permutations $v,w \in S_n$.
+A related problem is to describe a given collection of varieties with a torus action in the language of $T$-varieties of \cite{p-div_AH}.
+The goal of this paper is to begin to carry out this program for a class of algebraic varieties, called \emph{Kazhdan--Lusztig varieties}, defined by imposing certain determinantal conditions to matrices in $\CC^{n\times n}$, see Section~\ref{def_KL}.
+Such a variety, denoted $\KL_{v,w}$ depends on two permutations $v,w \in S_n$, where $S_n$ denotes the symmetric group of degree $n$.
 This class of varieties has been used to describe local behavior of Schubert varieties in the flag variety, e.g.~in \cite{WY08}, and to provide geometric explanations for various combinatorial phenomena in algebraic combinatorics, see e.g.~\cite{factschu,wooyong,CCLMZ,KW}.

-Kazhdan-Lusztig varieties are endowed with a torus action, which we call the \emph{usual torus action} and describe in Section~\ref{sec: usualtorusaction}.
-We investigate the complexity of this action and present methods for finding classes of Kazhdan-Lusztig varieties of small complexity using results from representation theory and cones arising from directed graphs.
+Kazhdan--Lusztig varieties are endowed with a torus action, which we call the \emph{usual torus action} and describe in Section~\ref{sec: usualtorusaction}.
+We investigate the complexity of this action and present methods for finding classes of Kazhdan--Lusztig varieties of small complexity using results from representation theory and cones arising from directed graphs.
 A related problem is to investigate the complexity of Schubert varieties, e.g.~\cite{Karuppuchamy,leemasudapark}.
-As we will see in Sections~\ref{sec: klvarieties} and \ref{lowcomplexityexamples}, only in special cases does the complexity of a Schubert variety $X_w$ determine the complexity of Kazhdan-Lusztig varieties $\KL_{v,w}$.
+As we will see in Sections~\ref{sec: klvarieties} and \ref{lowcomplexityexamples}, only in special cases does the complexity of a Schubert variety $X_w$ determine the complexity of Kazhdan--Lusztig varieties $\KL_{v,w}$.